 Other tips

-• Test your garden soil for its pH levels.
+- Test your lawn and garden soil for its pH levels.
 Contact your local Cooperative Extension office for a soil test kit.
-Then, apply lime, sulfur, and fertilizer according to the soil test results.
+Then, plan when to apply the soil amendments according to the soil test results.